This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 If you’re looking for expert veterinarian advice without having to spend the time and money visiting your vet’s office, what are your options?
-Fortunately, several reliable and surprisingly affordable services online connect you with licensed vets who can evaluate your pet’s situation and give treatment advice without the need for in-person visits.
-Read on to learn which ones are your best options.
+Fortunately, several reliable and surprisingly affordable services online can connect you with licensed, virtual vets.
+They can evaluate your pet’s situation and give treatment advice without needing in-person visits.
+Read on to learn which are your best options and why I recommend them.

 Overall | Non-Urgent Advice | Prescriptions | Emergency Fund | Subscription | Free For Auto-Shippers |